gastruc/OmniSat/README.md

 | TreeSatAI-TS  | 56.7 |   60.4    |           73.3           |          **74.2**          |
 | FLAIR         | 48.8 |   70.0    |           70.0           |          **73.4**          |

+OmniSat also improves performance even when only one modality is available for inference.
 F1 Score results on 100% of the training data with only S2 data available:

 |   F1 Score    | UT&T | Scale-MAE | OmniSat (no pretraining) | OmniSat (with pretraining) |